 On the other hand, API protection encompasses API security but also extends beyond it.
 While API security is more focused on preventing unauthorized access and malicious attacks, API protection involves a more holistic view of maintaining the integrity, availability, and performance of APIs.
 In addition to API security, it includes two other key components:

 - Discovery – Detecting all APIs using both inside-out and outside-in methods to know exactly where we need to apply API security tools.

 - Threat Protection – Once threats are detected, stop them in their tracks natively without relying on a third-party solution such as a WAF.
 It includes measures to protect against threats such as Denial of Service (DoS) attacks, rate limiting to manage the number of requests an API can handle, and continuous monitoring to detect any unusual activities or anomalies.

-It is vital to remember that a well-protected API is not just about being secure.
-It also means the API is robust, reliable, and capable of serving its intended purpose effectively and efficiently.
-This is why, for a business to thrive in today’s interconnected digital world, a holistic approach that encapsulates both API Security and API Protection is critical.
+This is why, for a business to thrive in today’s interconnected digital world, a holistic approach that encapsulates both API security and API protection is critical.